 By introducing these proposals it has the potential to save around £1.3 million over 10 years at the current energy prices (October 2014).
 As energy costs continue to increase the potential savings could be even greater.
 It will also help to reduce carbon emissions for street lighting by 4.7% per year between midnight and 5.30 am.

 Please note that all street lights will continue to be lit until midnight and the majority of lights will remain operational throughout the night.
 Only those selected to be part-night switched will go out at midnight.
 Signage will identify the lights that will be part-night switched.
-Site specific maps are available to view/download under the Related Pages section.
-However, if you have difficulty viewing the map(s) or would prefer a paper copy please email us using the form in the Contact us section on this page.
+Site specific maps are available to view/download.
+Please see the Related Pages section.